NL54/ToDoListJavaSpringBoot/README.md

 # ToDoListJavaSpringBoot
-This is REST API of a To Do List done with Java, Spring boot, Spring data JDBC, PostgresSQL, Junit and docker.
+This is a REST API of a To Do List done with Java, Spring boot, Spring data JDBC, PostgresSQL, Junit and docker.

 This is a back-end project.